breakdowns/gxbm-blog/content/page/about/index.en.md

 - Google Drive Link is available, include Gmail when sending screenshot Payment to join Team Drive
 - And many more!

 **✉️ Contact the Admin below after making Payment.
-If the Admin you contact is offline or not responding for a long time, Please contact another Admin!**
+If the Admin you contact does not respond for a long time, please contact another Admin!**